Friday, August 28, 2020

-We asked several Beaumont experts including pediatricians, nutritionists and child life specialists the top things parents need to pay attention to and how they might differ from previous years.
+We asked several Beaumont experts including pediatricians, nutritionists and child life specialists the top things parents need to pay attention to as they send their kids back to school and how they might differ from previous years.

 Well visits and vaccinations